The Rodman Law Group: Industrial Hemp Attorneys

 The first question most people usually ask when discussing industrial hemp for the first time is “How is it different from marijuana?”

-The answer is simple: while both industrial hemp and marijuana come from cultivars of the cannabis plant, the THC level in industrial hemp must be below .3% of the dry weight of the plant.
+The answer is simple: while both industrial hemp and marijuana come from the cannabis plant, if the plant contains less than three tenths of one percent (.3%) of the psychoactive molecule delta-9-tetrahydrocannibinol (or “THC“), that plant is considered industrial hemp.
 In other words, the psychoactive properties that many traditionally associate with marijuana use (i.e. getting “high”) are not present in industrial hemp.

 What are the Applications of Industrial Hemp?